pashmaklang/pashmak/README.md

 15
 ```

-now, this syntax is ugly. we can write this code like this:
+now, above syntax is ugly. we can write this code like this:

 ```bash
 func add_two_nums;